researchsoft/website/content/people/SCopencall/index.md

 summary = """

-The ReSA [Steering Committee](https://www.researchsoft.org/people/) is calling for nominations for 4 new members of the Steering Committee in 2021.
+The ReSA [Steering Committee](https://www.researchsoft.org/people/) is calling for nominations for new members of the Steering Committee in 2023.
 """

 +++

-# Open call for ReSA Steering Committee nominations 2023

 The[ Research Software Alliance](https://www.researchsoft.org/) (ReSA) [Steering Committee ](https://www.researchsoft.org/people/) is calling for nominations for additional members of the Steering Committee in 2023.